Use Quick Install to Deploy Oracle Cloud Native Environment

 Introduction

-Oracle Cloud Native Environment is a fully integrated suite for the development and management of cloud native applications.
+Oracle Cloud Native Environment is a fully integrated suite for developing and managing cloud-native applications.
 The Kubernetes module is the core module.
-It is used to deploy and manage containers and also automatically installs and configures CRI-O, runC and Kata Containers.
-CRI-O manages the container runtime for a Kubernetes cluster.
-The runtime may be either runC or Kata Containers.
+It deploys and manages containers and automatically installs and configures CRI-O, runC, and Kata Containers.
+CRI-O manages the container runtime for a Kubernetes cluster, which may be either runC or Kata Containers.

-Oracle Cloud Native Environment Release 1.5.7 introduced the ability to use the Oracle Cloud Native Environment Platform CLI to perform a quick installation of itself.
-This is done using the olcnectl provision command on an installation host (the operator node).
-The olcnectl provision command can perform the following operations on the target nodes:
+Oracle Cloud Native Environment Release 1.5.7 introduced the ability to use the Oracle Cloud Native Environment Platform CLI to perform a quick installation.
+This installation type uses the olcnectl provision command on the operator node.
+Running this command, you can perform the following operations on the target nodes:

 • Set up the Platform certificates to ~./olcne on the operator node to access the environment using the olcnectl command.

-This tutorial describes how to perform a quick installation using the simplest series of steps possible to get Oracle Cloud Native Environment and a Kubernetes cluster installed.
-This tutorial uses private CA Certificates.
-It is recommended for a production environment that you use your own CA Certificates.
+This tutorial describes how to perform a quick installation using the most straightforward steps to install Oracle Cloud Native Environment and a Kubernetes cluster using private CA Certificates.
+Oracle recommends you use your own CA Certificates for a production environment.

-More complex install topologies can be achieved by writing your own Oracle Cloud Native Environment configuration file and then passing it to the olcnectl provision command using the --config-file option.
+You can achieve more complex topologies by writing an Oracle Cloud Native Environment configuration file and passing it to the olcnectl provision command using the --config-file option.
 For more information on the syntax options provided by the olcnectl provision command and also on how to write a configuration file, please refer to the Platform Command-Line Interface guide.

 Objectives

-• Set up a host with the Platform CLI (olcnectl) on the operator node
+• Set up the operator with the Platform CLI

 • Use the olcnectl provision command to perform a quick installation